kubernetes/website/content/en/blog/_posts/bring-your-ideas-to-world-with-kubectl-plugins.md

 works cross-platform, and has a high level of trust because it is not compiled.

-On the other hand, if the plugin logic is complex, a general purpose language is usually better.
+On the other hand, if the plugin logic is complex, a general-purpose language is usually better.
 The canonical choice here is Go, because you can use the excellent `client-go` library to interact with the Kubernetes API.
 The Kubernetes maintained [sample-cli-plugin](https://github.com/kubernetes/sample-cli-plugin)